 How to Prepare for a Job Fair

 Attending an event with lots of people you don’t know can be challenging, especially if you’re not the most outgoing person in the room.
-But it’s essential to moving your career along the path you want.
-Don’t worry: with a little preparation and practice, you’ll be able to introduce yourself in a professional – and near stress-free – manner.
+But it’s essential to moving forward in your career.
+Don’t worry: with a little preparation and practice, you’ll be able to introduce yourself in a professional – and nearly stress-free – manner.

 Remember, the people you meet with are interested in recruiting, and may be your future employer.
 They’ll do their best to make you feel comfortable.
 Take some time to prepare, and you’ll be able to present your credentials effectively to everyone you meet.
-If you know exactly what you’re going to say and how you’re going to say it, it will be even easier to connect with a recruiter.
-Review these tips for making a great first impression, and you’ll be well on your way to getting the most from the job fair.
+If you know exactly what you’re going to say and how you’re going to say it, it will be even easier to connect with recruiters and get the most from the job fair.

 How to Introduce Yourself at a Job Fair